clocklimited/mongo-wrangler/Readme.md

 Linux and MacOS binaries are available in `dist/`.
 You simply need to clone the repo and use these as you would through Node.
 Some options are supported via environment variables.

+Or, you can use the automatic cross-platform scripts at `dump.sh` or `restore.sh`.

 ## Troubleshooting

 ### You need to be on node 0.11+

-You should be able to do to get a newer runtime:
+If you are developing changes to mongo-wrangler, you should be able to do to get a newer runtime:

 `nave use stable`